killsen/openresty-lua-types/lua_types/ngx/ngx_en.md

  # current nginx build.
  # You can get usually those options using command nginx -V

- # you can change the parallism number 2 below to fit the number of spare CPU cores in your
+ # you can change the parallelism number 2 below to fit the number of spare CPU cores in your
  # machine.
  make -j2
  make install

+ # Note that this version of lug-nginx-module not allow to set `lua_load_resty_core off;` any more.
+ # So, you have to install `lua-resty-core` and `lua-resty-lrucache` manually as below.

+ cd lua-resty-core
+ make install PREFIX=/opt/nginx
+ cd lua-resty-lrucache
+ make install PREFIX=/opt/nginx

+ # add necessary `lua_package_path` directive to `nginx.conf`, in the http context

+ lua_package_path "/opt/nginx/lib/lua/?.lua;;";
 ```

 [Back to TOC](#table-of-contents)